storesafe/cordova-sqlcipher-adapter/README.md

   - using Security framework for iOS
   - with LibTomCrypt (1.17) embedded for Windows ~~Universal~~ (8.1)
   - for future consideration: embed OpenSSL libcrypto for all target platforms
-- Pre-populatd DB is NOT supported by this version.
-- Lawnchair & PouchDB have NOT been tested with this version.
-- Windows (8.1) version is in experimental state:
+- Windows ~~Universal~~ (8.1) version is in experimental state:
-  - No background processing
   - Database close and delete operations not yet implemented
+  - Does not work properly with Cordova CLI due to [CB-8866](https://issues.apache.org/jira/browse/CB-8866).
+Please install using [litehelpers / cordova-windows-nufix](https://github.com/litehelpers/cordova-windows-nufix) and `plugman` [TBD procedure to be merged].
+  - No background processing (for future consideration)
+  - TBD FIXES TO BE MERGED:
-  - insertId and rowsAffected are missing in the results for INSERT/UPDATE/DELETE statements
+    - insertId and rowsAffected are missing in the results for INSERT/UPDATE/DELETE statements [TBD fix to be merged]
     - Visual C++ build file is provided for Windows 8.1 only.
 Visual C++ build support for Windows Phone 8.1 will be added later.
-  - Not all Windows CPU targets are supported by automatic installation
+- Pre-populatd DB is NOT supported by this version.
+- Lawnchair & PouchDB have NOT been tested with this version.
 - API to open the database is expected to be changed somewhat to be more streamlined.
 Transaction and single-statement query API will NOT be changed.

 ## Announcements